He is one of the most vocal champions in the fight against drug abuse.

 Said Mr Masagos in an interview with The New Paper: "I was probably a young teenager then.
 This guy (my cousin) comes to the house.
 I mean, he was a very fun guy.
 The next thing you know, he died at the Padang."

 The 70s saw a generation exposed to the effects of heroin.
-Drugs were easily available then.
+Drugs were easily available.

-Mr Masagos, who is co-chairing a new anti-drug task force, said: "In the 70s, almost everybody who got involved in drugs was someone you knew.
+Said Mr Masagos, who is co-chairing a new drug task force: "In the 70s, almost everybody who got involved in drugs was someone you knew.
 It was like that...
 But that's not the society we want."

 The scourge of heroin addiction called for drastic action.